Finding a Top Financial Advisor Firm in Bloomington, Minnesota

-JNBA Financial Advisors, Inc. has the second most assets under management (AUM) on this list.
-The firm works primarily with individuals, but it also offers its services to high-net-worth individuals, pension plans and charitable organizations.
+JNBA Financial Advisors has the second most assets under management (AUM) on this list.
+The firm works primarily with non-high-net-worth individuals, but it also offers its services to high-net-worth individuals, pension plans and charitable organizations.

 JNBA offers fee-only investment management services, financial planning and consulting services to it clients.
 The firm doesn’t have a stated minimum account size for these services, though it does require a $5,000 minimum annual fee.

 JNBA Financial Advisors Background

 JNBA Financial Advisors Investment Philosophy

-To analyze investment options, JNBA advisors will primarily perform both fundamental and technical analysis.
+To analyze investment options, JNBA's advisors will primarily perform both fundamental and technical analysis.
 Fundamental analysis involves looking at a company's past performance as well as basic financial information surrounding a security in order to gauge its intrinsic value.
 Technical analysis involves examining price and volume data to attempt to forecast the direction of a stock or fund.

 JNBA views wealth management as a marathon rather than a sprint.
 Consequently, it focuses on fostering consistent, long-term growth rather than attempting to time the market for short-term gains.
 Every portfolio is regularly reviewed on a 10-day cycle, and each client portfolio is constructed with an asset allocation designed to maximize return for the client’s risk tolerance.

 Stevens Foster Financial Advisors

-Stevens Foster Financial Advisors is the following firm in our roundup.
-The firm’s clients are a fairly even split between non-high-net-worth individuals and high-net-worth individuals, with non-high-net-worth individuals making up a slightly larger percentage of the .
+Stevens Foster Financial Advisors comes up next in our roundup.
+The firm’s clients are a fairly even split between non-high-net-worth and high-net-worth individuals, with the former making up a slightly larger percentage of the client base.
 The firm doesn’t specify a minimum account size.